 - Kitchen and bath trash cans – can be gently used/clean

-- Backpacks for kids in high school (larger to hold the heavier weight), especially blue, red and pink (most requested colors) and for younger kids (non-character)
+- Backpacks for kids in high school (larger to hold the heavier weight), especially blue, red and pink (most requested colors)

 - Stuffed animals for younger kids with the eyes sewn on